-Further visits to the Ningbings were scheduled from 2009 to 2023, but with restrictions due to COVID-19 in 2020.
-Some members came over from the Bullita area in the NT and some flew up from the eastern states in 2009.
+The next visit to the Ningbings was scheduled for 2009.
+Some members came over from the Bullita area in the NT and some flew up from the eastern states.
 Our area of interest was much the same as in 2007, with the intention of extending known caves and finding new ones Significant finds on this trips were 6KNI 118, 119 & 120.
 These caves have good decoration and they were surveyed and photographed.
 Another series of entrances were also found - 6KNI 123 and 124.
 They were explored until snakes were encountered.
 The cave was significant and was named Twin Snakes Cave.
-In 2011 a few ISS members visited Whalemouth Cave and then headed to Judbarra NP for a week there.